 When they began growing them in California, they changed the name to Calimyrna.
 These figs are green and turn lighter in color as they ripen.
 The sweet, nutty flesh on the inside is pink.

 Calimyrna figs are delicious right off the tree but can be purchased dried as well.
-I use them to make Fig and Goat Cheese Pizza, Fig Preserves, Fig Cake, Fig Scones, and fig newtons.
+I use them to make fig and goat cheese pizza,ย fig preserves, fig cake, fig scones, and fig newtons.

 Brown Turkey Figs

 Brown turkey figs have a rust-colored exterior, and a pale pink interior.
 Compared to most figs, they are milder in flavor and sweetness.
+Turkey Figs are perfect for baking, or to use for making jam.

 Black Mission Figs